SteveMacenski/slam_toolbox/README.md

 ## Installation

 ROSDep will take care of Ceres, G2O, and SBA if you are familiar.

+I also have a Snap built for this that's super easy to install if you know snaps, named `slam-toolbox`.
 Otherwise,

 You'll need to install Ceres [from source instructions here](http://ceres-solver.org/installation.html) or `sudo ap-get install libceres-dev`